Utah Admin. Code R315-261-1084 - Air Emission Standards for Tanks and Containers - Standards: Tanks

 Thereafter, the remanufacturer or other person that stores or treats the

-hazardous secondary material shall perform a new determination whenever changes
+hazardous secondary material shall perform a new determination if changes to

 the maximum organic vapor pressure to increase to a level that is equal to or